per1234/Luni/device-driver-A-standard-registers.md

 The status and control methods operate based on register numbers.
 On an actual device, physical register numbers usually start at 0 and max out at a relatively low value like 16 or 32, depending on the device.
 This DeviceDriver API uses a full 16-bit signed integer to identify the register of interest, so virtual quantities and actions can be implemented in addition to the actual physical device capabilities.

-###Standard Virtual Registers
+###Common Virtual Register Numbers

 The `reg` parameter is always a signed 16-bit integer value.
 Physical device register numbers and device-specific virtual register numbers are non-negative.
-The standard virtual register numbers defined below are negative.
+The common register numbers defined below are negative.

 ---
 ##Open